jmmiddour/AWS/Practice_Tests/Sarah_Group.md

       > Being that it needs to be a **private** connection, I can eliminate "Internet Gateway" right away.
 Since we are connecting AWS services to each other, there is no need for "AWS Direct Connect".
 So that only leaves me with two choices and the one that makes the most sense to me is the "VPC Gateway Endpoint".
       >
       > >

+14. Which of the following AWS authentication mechanisms supports a Multi-Factor Authentication (MFA) device that you can plug into a USB port on your computer?

+    - A. SMS text message-based MFA

+    - B. Virtual MFA device

+    - C. U2F security key

+    - D. Hardware MFA device

+      >
+      >
+      > >

+15. Which of the following is the best way to protect your data from accidental deletion on Amazon S3?

+    - A. S3 Transfer Acceleration

+    - B. S3 Versioning

+    - C. S3 Storage Classes

+    - D. S3 lifecycle configuration

+      >
+      >
+      > >

+16. Amazon CloudWatch billing metric data is stored in which AWS Region?

+    - A. In the AWS Region where the AWS resource is provisioned

+    - B. US West (N. California) - us-west-1

+    - C. In the AWS Region where the AWS account is created

+    - D. US East (N. Virginia) - us-east-1

+      >
+      >
+      > >

+17. Which AWS service will you use to privately connect your VPC to Amazon S3?

+    - A. Amazon API Gateway

+    - B. VPC Endpoint Gateway

+    - C. AWS Direct Connect

+    - D. AWS Transit Gateway

+      >
+      >
+      > >

+18. An IT company has deployed a static website on S3, but the website is still inaccessible.
+As a Cloud Practitioner, which of the following solutions would you suggest addressing this issue?

+    - A. Fix the S3 bucket policy

+    - B. Enable S3 replication

+    - C. Disable S3 encryption

+    - D. Enable S3 versioning

+      >
+      >
+      > >

+19. A research lab wants to optimize the caching capabilities for its scientific computations application running on EC2 instances.
+Which EC2 storage option is best suited for this use case?

+    - A. Amazon EBS

+    - B. Amazon EC2 Instance Store

+    - C. Amazon EFS

+    - D. Amazon S3

+      >
+      >
+      > >

+20. A company is planning to develop an application consisting of hundreds of microservices.
+They decide to host the application on the AWS Cloud.
+Since there are a large number of services produced by the application, it needs a powerful tool for analysis and debugging.
+Which of the following services can best meet this requirement?

+    - A. AWS OpsWorks

+    - B. AWS CloudWatch

+    - C. Amazon Aurora

+    - D. AWS X-Ray

+      >
+      >
+      > >

+21. A company is currently using the Enterprise Support plan.
+They want quick and efficient guidance with their billing and account inquiries.
+Which of the following included services could assist them?

+    - A. AWS Support API

+    - B. AWS Support Concierge

+    - C. AWS Advisor

+    - D. None of the above

+      >
+      >
+      > >

+22. An organization has decided to reserve EC2 compute capacity for three years to get more discounts.
+Their application workloads are likely to change during this time period.
+What is the EC2 Reserved Instance (RI) type that allows them to change the attributes of the RI whenever they need?

+    - A. Standard RIs

+    - B. Convertible RIs

+    - C. Scheduled RIs

+    - D. Elastic RIs

+      >
+      >
+      > >

+23. What is the main benefit of decoupling an application?

+    - A. Make updates quickly and easily.

+    - B. Optimize costs

+    - C. Increase the integrity of the application's components

+    - D. Reduce inter-dependencies so failures do not impact other components of the application.

+      >
+      >
+      > >

+24. A company is planning to introduce a new product to their customers.
+They are expecting high traffic to their web application.
+As part of the Enterprise support plan, which of the following could provide them with architectural and scaling guidance?

+    - A. Infrastructure Event Management

+    - B. AWS Management Support

+    - C. AWS Support API

+    - D. AWS Support Concierge Service

+      >
+      >
+      > >

+25. According to the AWS Acceptable Use Policy, penetration testing of EC2 instances:

+    - A. Will be performed by AWS upon customer request.

+    - B. May be performed by the customer on their own instances with prior authorization from AWS.

+    - C. Are expressly prohibited under all circumstances.

+    - D. May be performed by the customer on their own instances without prior authorization from AWS.

+      >
+      >
+      > >

+26. A company has decided to migrate to the AWS Cloud.
+AWS offers a wide range of services and instance types.
+They want to reduce costs as much as possible.
+Which of the following is the main factor to consider when choosing the instance type of services like Amazon RDS and Amazon Redshift?

+    - A. Your team experience with these services.

+    - B. Workload utilization of CPU & RAM.

+    - C. The type of your current on-premise database.

+    - D. Sources of traffic.

+      >
+      >
+      > >